Argentina clinches landmark debt repayment deal with Paris Club

 "Argentina is continuing its path of regularizing and paying off the debt that 40 years of neoliberalism left us," Argentine Economy Minister Axel Kicillof told an Argentine radio station from Paris.

-The deal is a key step toward lowering borrowing costs for Argentina that have been too high, in double digit figures, for it to consider issuing new foreign debt since its default.
+Argentina wrung a major concession from the Club by avoiding any International Monetary Fund involvement in the deal, which the creditor group usually requires.

-But Argentina's sovereign bond yield spreads over U.S. Treasuries tightened only 7 basis points to 843 points on the EMBI Global index, reacting cautiously as the main challenge for the country to regain full access to market remains intact.
+The deal is a key step towards lowering borrowing costs for Argentina that have been too high, in double digit figures, for it to consider issuing new foreign debt since its default.

-Argentina is still at loggerheads with "holdout" bondholders who have declined to participate in its debt restructurings.
+Argentina's sovereign bond yield spreads over US Treasuries tightened 10 basis points to 840 points on the EMBI Global index.
+Its main 2017 dollar bond AR050119548= was marginally firmer, rising slightly off two-month lows.

-The U.S. Supreme Court is expected to consider in coming weeks whether to take on the case.
-If it does not, Argentina has said it may be forced into a technical default.
+The main challenge for Argentina to regain access to markets however is a long-running battle with "holdout" bondholders who have declined to participate in its debt restructurings.

-But the Argentine Cabinet Chief said on Thursday that the country may, contrary to its prior refusal, consider reaching a deal with the holdouts outside the courts, news that further rallied bond prices.
+The U.S. Supreme Court is expected to decide in coming weeks whether to take on the case.
+If it does not, Argentine officials have said the country may be forced into a technical default.

 A TRIUMPH FOR ARGENTINA?